Bangladesh International Tutorial

 Bangladesh International Tutorial, abbreviated as BIT, is a private English-medium education school in Dhaka, Bangladesh.
 Established in 1983, it is run in accordance with the London Board for the Ordinary (O-level) and Advanced Level (A-level) examinations.
-Bangladesh International Tutorial organised a graduation ceremony for the GCE ordinary and advanced level classes at the Red Brick School at Uttara in the city.
+Bangladesh International Tutorial organised a graduation ceremony for the GCE ordinary and advanced level classes at the Red Brick School (which is no longer present) at Uttara in the city.

 Curriculum

-In 2010, 47 BIT students won bronze or silver Duke of Edinburgh's Awards.
+In 2010, 48 BIT students won bronze or silver Duke of Edinburgh's Awards.
 Two BIT students placed among the top 63 achievers worldwide on the O- and A-level examinations in 2012.

-Activities

-Facilities at BIT include debating, dramatics, poetry and dancing.
-Science fairs and poetry competitions are held.
-Competitions are organised throughout the academic year.